These are the best places to travel this summer

 Considering its size, getting around Seattle without a car is surprisingly easy.
 Most of the neighborhoods on the tourist radar are walkable, although a few, like Capitol Hill and Queen Anne, involve some serious uphill climbs.
 Getting from one neighborhood to another is generally easy, too, thanks to an extensive and affordable public transportation network.

 Of course, getting around by car does allow you to explore the city at your own pace, and there’s less risk of getting your hems soaked in Seattle’s famous rain.
-But it comes with drawbacks.
+But driving comes with drawbacks.
 To help you decide the best mode of transport, here’s everything you need to know about getting around Seattle.

-Driving in Seattle is not for the faint of heart
+Driving in Seattle is for the brave

-Seattle's traffic is disproportionately heavy and chaotic for a city of its size, and parking is scarce and expensive.
+Seattle's traffic is disproportionately heavy and chaotic for a city of its size; parking is scarce and expensive.
 Add to that the city’s cobbled-together mishmash of skewed grids, the hilly terrain, the inexplicable left-lane freeway exits and the preponderance of one-way streets, and it’s easy to see why driving can be a challenge.
 And we haven’t even mentioned the address system yet.

 If you're feeling brave, rental agencies like Avis, Budget, Enterprise and Hertz are in the Sea-Tac airport.
 The city also offers share-car services, including Zipcar and GIG.
 Rules for gas and mileage charges vary, so be sure to read the fine print.